 CRM’s Low Average Software Quality

 CRM quickly has the least impressive applications of any enterprise software category we cover.
 The applications that impress us usually are never the big brand names – however, in most software categories, we come away impressed with the thought that went into the design of the application.
 We are software enthusiasts and love good software.
 However, it was infrequent that when we were testing any of the CRM applications and came away impressed.

 CRM is morphing into something that no one expected – an overall marketing platform.
 In just a short span of time CRM has turned from the enterprise software category one of the highest failure rates, that had the modest goal of accepting and reporting on sales information into a software category with high rates of success and which does so much more than just accepting and reporting on sales input.
 Most of this is due to Salesforce.
 They showed what was possible and created the credibility that CRM has with companies presently.
 It turns out that putting CRM into the cloud-enabled all of the other functionalities that have since been added to CRM to flourish.

 When purchasing something that has so little in the way of evidence that it will help your company, it makes sense to limit the expenditure to the good, but inexpensive applications.
 This leads to a follow-on point.
 This is the natural conclusion based upon the low potential of CRM systems.

-Its difficult for us to see many of the CRM applications that we reviewed could make much of an impact to a company’s bottom line.
+It is difficult for us to see many of the CRM applications that we reviewed could make much of an impact on a company’s bottom line.
 There is far more potential in other software categories, and applications in software categories with a much higher potential ROI – such as PLM/BOM management software are underinvested upon.
-We are one of the few information sources on enterprise software that actually helps buyers prioritize their software purchases.
+We are one of the few information sources on enterprise software that helps buyers prioritize their software purchases.